Our mission is to equip, empower, and engage individuals to help advance the Gospel of Jesus Christ and God’s work in Mexico and around the world.

 - Team Luke – Public Health Teams: Students interested in the medical field work alongside medical professionals by providing health education and healthcare fairs in the neighborhoods around Mexicali.
 They also provide public health education seminars to junior high and high school students within various public schools in Mexicali.

 - Team Nehemiah: Students provide integral support through camp setup and teardown, general maintenance, and preparation and cooking of meals daily to all the ministry teams serving during the trip.
 Additionally, Team Nehemiah serves in an environment that is conducive to the building of intentional relationships between APU students and staff.
 This team is a part of the event staff, and includes a $100 discount for its members.

-- Team Noah (Construction): This team serves in churches, missionary medical facilities, and other locations to assist in construction of buildings, houses, storage units, or other needs voiced by the community members of Mexicali.
+- Team Noah (Construction): This team serves in churches, missionary medical facilities, and other locations, assisting in the construction of buildings, houses, storage units, or other needs voiced by the community members of Mexicali.

 - Women’s Rehab: Students serve at a rehab center that ministers to women coming out of drug or alcohol abuse.
 This ministry team comes alongside the staff and participates in devotions, beauty sessions, Zumba workouts, and prayer opportunities.